Good Practice Guide

 CALL DGEMV('T',M,N,2.0D0,A,LDA,X,1,0.0D0,Y,1)

-In numerically intensive kernels the following rules help in general:
+In numerically intensive kernels the following rules help optimisation in general:

 Cache optimisation